 Why is child care so expensive?
 In a word: labor.
 While technology has helped workers in other industries to be more productive in recent years, it hasn’t changed child care much.
 We still need human hands to pick up, feed and diaper babies; and human eyes to keep toddlers from eating sand or wandering off.

 Child care workers in the U.S. earn relatively low salaries.
-In 2012, the typical childcare worker earned $9.38 per hour; or $19,510 per year.
-While the cost of child care is typically born in full by the parents who need the care, low income families are eligible for child care subsidies in many states.
+In 2012, the typical child care worker earned $9.38 per hour, or $19,510 per year.
+While the cost of child care is typically borne in full by the parents who need the care, low-income families are eligible for child care subsidies in many states.

 Day care providers might also have to pay for space, equipment, utilities, facilities maintenance, food, insurance, training and background checks for staff and other general safety and administrative costs.

-About 35% of children under the age of 5 who need child care go to a daycare center.
-An additional 8% of young children go to a home-based daycare.
+About 35% of children under the age of five who need child care go to a day care center.
+An additional 8% of young children go to a home-based day care.
 In these, caretakers tend to earn less, and may not have benefits like health care or retirement savings plans.
 They often have lower expenses for things like rent or mortgage, and so cost less for parents.

 The average annual cost for an infant in full-time care in a home-based day care center is $7,431.

 How much does a nanny cost?

 An in-home babysitter, or nanny, may be a better solution for some families, especially those with multiple children.
 About 5% of young children with a child care arrangement are cared for in their home by a babysitter or nanny.